HeatherRemacle/exchangelabops/pages/standard.md

 * have a quality assurance testing and rollback plan that supports frequent iterations to the service
 * use a phased approach to test changes to part of service, when feature-based changes are not feasible

-## 9. Use open standards & common platforms
+## 9. Use open standards and common platforms

-Use open standards, open source software and common government platforms where available.
+Use open [standards](/standard), open source software and common government platforms where available.

 Open standards are created through collaboration and consensus by an active community of experts, including many large technology companies.
 They aim for data operability between various products and services, as well as security and reliability.